 Financial contributions allow professional relief organizations to purchase exactly what is most urgently needed by disaster survivors, when it is needed.
 Cash donations allow relief supplies to be purchased near the disaster site, avoiding delays, and steep transportation and logistical costs that can encumber material donations.
 Some commodities, particularly food, can almost always be purchased locally – even after devastating emergencies and in famine situations.

 Cash purchases also convey benefits beyond the items procured.
 They support local merchants and local economies, ensure that commodities are fresh and familiar to survivors, that supplies arrive expeditiously and that goods are culturally, nutritionally and environmentally appropriate.

 When disasters happen, many Americans respond by collecting items in food and clothes drives for those in need.
 It is not unusual for community and civic groups to collect thousands of pounds of material – typically used clothing, canned food and bottled water – realizing only afterward that they do not know what to do with it.

 In-kind and material donations require transportation, which is often prohibitively expensive and logistically complicated, given post-disaster infrastructure and challenges.
 Further, shipments of material donations require an identified recipient on the ground – someone willing to receive, sort and distribute the material.

-In contrast to how cash donations are used, unsolicited household donations can clog supply chains, take space required to stage life-saving relief supplies for distribution, and divert relief workers’ time.
-Collections of household goods serve no useful function in the acute phase of an emergency operation.
+In contrast to how financial donations are used, unsolicited household donations can clog supply chains, take space required to stage life-saving relief supplies for distribution, and divert relief workers’ time.
+Collections of household items serve no useful function in the acute phase of an emergency operation.
 Managing piles of unsolicited items may actually add to the cost of relief work through forcing changes to logistical and distribution plans and creating more tasks for relief workers.